Playwright Ailema Sousa Fort Huachuca |

 AILEMA SOUSA (FORT HUACHUCA): Most people have seen World War II through the British perspective, the German perspective, even the American perspective, but never through the perspective of African American women.
 In 2016, after I graduated from drama school, and I was in New York, I got inspired.
 The Army base Fort Huachuca is where the African American soldiers trained.

-AMN: Why do you think its important to tell this story now?
+AMN: Why do you think it’s important to tell this story now?

-AS: Its important to keep memory alive.
+AS: It’s important to keep memory alive.

 AMSTERDAM NEWS: Ms. Elinor T. Vanderburg, there are descriptions in your play, Bloodshot, that I cannot shake.
 They are literally living rent-free in my mind.